scaredos/fast-laya-compaction/hooks/README.md

 thin adapter: it reads the plugin options, hands `session.compact` transcripts to the `fast-laya-compaction` library in `src/` (the plugin folder is the repository root, so the hook imports it directly) and maps the result back onto session messages.
-User and assistant text is never touched.
+User and assistant text is never touched: only tool calls and their outputs are scored, so the reduction depends on how much of the transcript is tool output.
 For every tool call outside the pinned first and newest messages, Laya gets two
 questions: whether the call should stay and whether its full output should stay.
 An item scoring below `keepThreshold` is dropped; above it the cut rises,